IVF Funding: Guide to Costs, Fundraising, and Treatments

 3. Crowdfunding for IVF

 This method of fundraising is gaining popularity in recent years as people everywhere are getting more comfortable with using their social networks to raise the funds they need to cover these pricey treatments.
-Campaign organizers have started thousands of IVF campaigns on GoFundMe since 2010.
+Organizers have started thousands of IVF fundraisers on GoFundMe since 2010.

 Set your fundraising goal

 Behind every successful fundraising effort is a basic plan of action—and we’re here to help you choose your goals for your fundraiser.
 It begins with setting a goal amount.
-As with any medical procedure, it’s important to factor in the price tag of the procedure itself, and all the smaller expenses that can really add up—including any unpaid time off work, expensive medications, transportation, copays, etc.
+As with any medical procedure, it’s important to factor in the price tag of at least one of the IVF cycles itself, and all the smaller expenses that can really add up—including any unpaid time off work, expensive medications, transportation, copays, etc.

 Tell your story honestly and clearly

 You might think your friends and family already know your story, but telling your story well can make a huge difference in your fundraising efforts.
-On your campaign page, tell your story honestly and clearly—share your personal experiences and add photos and videos.
+On your fundraiser page, tell your story honestly and clearly—share your personal experiences and add photos and videos.
 This is the story that you’re inviting your supporters to become part of.
-See our post for more tips on campaign storytelling.
+See our post for more tips on fundraiser storytelling.

 Through the power of social networks, your IVF story can reach family, friends, friends of friends, and even sympathetic strangers around the world.
-When posting a link to your fundraising campaign on social media, ask friends and family to share it.
-To add your own spin to your campaign, come up with a hashtag that allows people to more easily follow your journey.
+When posting a link to your IVF treatment fundraiser on social media, ask friends and family to share it.
+To add your own spin to your fundraiser, come up with a fundraiser hashtag that allows people to more easily follow your journey.
 You might even consider creating a blog to tell the story of your journey.
 For more tips on how to use social media with crowdfunding, see our social media tips.

 Bring people into the story with updates